Eagle lectern: History

 In the later Middle Ages, they became a common showpiece for the developing brassworking industry, initially mainly in the Low Countries and in Mosan art, but then spreading elsewhere.
-The brass Dunkeld Lectern is another notable medieval eagle lectern, made in Scotland, but taken as a trophy to and fro between Scotland and England.
+The brass Dunkeld Lectern is another notable medieval eagle lectern, initially given to Holyrood Abbey in Scotland, but taken as a trophy to and fro between Scotland and England.
 Medieval lecterns sometimes depict the eagle grasping a snake in its beak, and sometimes the bird has two heads.

 Symbolism

 There are several theories regarding the symbolism of the eagle lectern.
 It is sometimes said to have derived from the belief that the bird was capable of staring into the sun and that Christians similarly were able to gaze unflinchingly at the revelation of the divine word.
 Alternatively, the eagle was believed to be the bird that flew highest in the sky and was therefore closest to heaven, and symbolised the carrying of the word of God to the four corners of the world.
 The eagle is also the symbol of John the Apostle, and for this reason may have come to represent the inspiration of the gospels as a whole.
 Another theory holds that the eagle represents Christ.